Econify/generative-ts/README.md

 npm ci
 ```

-To run examples and integration/e2e tests you'll need to create an .env file by running `cp .env.example .env` and then add values where necessary.
-This section needs a lot more work :)
+To run examples and integration/e2e tests, create an .env file by running `cp .env.example .env` and then add values where necessary

 ## Publishing

 The "main" `generative-ts` package and the scoped `@generative-ts` packages both are controlled by the generative-ts npm organization.
 Releases are published via circleci job upon pushes of tags that have a name starting with `release/`.
 The job requires an NPM token that has publishing permissions to both `generative-ts` and `@generative-ts`.
 Currently this is a "granular" token set to expire every 30 days, created by @jnaglick, set in a circleci context.

-## License

-**TODO**